Country _ Name

 Additional comments regarding the legal situation for financial advisory and broking services, or adjacent services or what FinTech’s must be aware of in this business area

 It is quite simple to obtain the authorization from the CNMV to set up an EAFi.
-Providing advisory services without having obtained a licence can trigger heavy fines.
+Providing advisory services without having obtained a license can trigger heavy fines.

 Economic conditions